ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.
 Required.

 `-file JSON_FILE`
 :   JSON file for input data.
-This contaims the AS Prepends to be applied to the gateway.
+This contains the AS Prepends to be applied to the gateway.

 `--etag ETAG`
 :   Etag value for the currently defined AS Prepends.
 This value is returned on `ibmcloud dl asprepends` and the response of the command after applying the update.